Khushbooagarwalhub/Tableau-homework/README.md

 #### There are also maps with bike stations for start and end journey.
-A comparision of these maps show that there are more stations for end journey as compared to the start journey stations
+A comparision of these maps show that there are more stations for end journey as compared to the start journey stations The color variation in the map shows the popuratity of the stations with the red ones more popular
 <img width='400'
      height='400'
      src='plots and dashboards/Map showing start and end stations.png'>